CARIN Community Platform

 Role: Project leader, developer, designer

-Built with: WordPress, MemberPress, OpenStreetMaps
+Built with: WordPress, MemberPress, OpenStreetMap

-Duration: ~7 months
+Duration: Approximately 7 months